lorcalhost/Python-WEEE-entry/README.md

 >Successivamente, scambia i valori delle due variabili senza usare una terza variabile di swap, e ristampa il risultato nello stesso formato.

 English:
->Create a Python3 script which receives two integer numbers from keyboard input, saves those values in two variables called a and b and prints them on the console in the following format:
+>Create a Python3 script which receives two integer numbers as keyboard input, saves those values in two variables called a and b and prints them on the console in the following format:
->A = valore
+>A = value
-B = valore
+B = value
 >Subsequently, swap the values of the two variables without the use of a third variable, and prints the result in the same format.

 ---